How To Teach A Dog To Stay In 6 Simple Steps?

 You can introduce these commands to the dog by start saying the command while they are conducting that particular action.
 This results in the dog understanding the meaning of those commands.

-For example, you say ‘Sit’ when you want the dog to sit and say ‘get-up’ or ‘release’ when taking the command back.
+For example, you say ‘Sit’ when you want the dog to sit and say ‘get-up’ or ‘Release’ when taking the command back.

 Step 6- Test The Above Theory